ReysinProject/documentation/README.md

 | `pnpm preview`         | Preview your build locally, before deploying     |
 | `pnpm astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro -- --help` | Get help using the Astro CLI                     |

+## 🤝 Contributing

+We welcome contributions to the Reysin project!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started, our code of conduct, and the process for submitting pull requests.